China manufacturing measure ticks up in June

-BEIJING – A survey shows China's manufacturing activity accelerated in June, helped by stronger foreign demand for Chinese goods.
+BEIJING – China's manufacturing activity accelerated in June, helped by stronger foreign demand for Chinese goods, a survey released Friday showed.

 Continue Reading Below